7shi/dante-la-el/Inferno/MT/compare-en.md

 clothed already with the rays of the planet
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">17</td><td>
-already dressed with the rays of the planet
+already dressed in the rays of the planet
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">17</td><td>
 already clothed with the rays of the planet
 </td></tr>
 <tr><td>Bard-1</td><td align="right">17</td><td>
-dressed already with the rays of the planet
+already clothed with the rays of the planet
 </td></tr>
 <tr><td>Bard-2</td><td align="right">17</td><td>
-Already dressed by the rays of the planet
+already clothed in the rays of the planet
 </td></tr>
 <tr><td>DeepL</td><td align="right">17</td><td>
 Clothed already with the rays of the planet